-Your glass is full and empty of red wine.
+Your glass is full and empty.
 Or are you concerned about the empty bottle — do you make decisions based on substance or essence?

 Recently an old elementary school friend’s mother died.
 We were not super close so my folks found it sort of strange that I was so compelled to go to her funeral.
 I know why I want to go, although I was kinda ashamed to tell my mother.
 She was trying to figure it out and I finally just blurted out “I wanna be a part of it.”
 For some reason I so badly wanted to go and witness this celebration of life.